gayathribalasubramani/antaeus/README.md

 Step 1: Run the app successfully :)
-Step 2: Fetch all PENDING invoices - created a Rest endpoint Step 3: Create an enpoint to pay an invoice - scope at this point is to just update status of whatever id is passed
+Step 2: Fetch all PENDING invoices - created a Rest endpoint Step 3: Create an enpoint to pay an invoice - scope at this point is to just update status of whatever id is passed Step 4: Set up the billing service: take dal and invoice service as members + add method to pay invoices
+        New endpoint `rest/v1/payinvoices` to pay invoices.
+          -> Calls the payinvoices functionality of billing service -> Returns the updated invoice list